Written By: Patrick Brown and Ryan Marinacci, Student-at-Law

 That said, it is important to note that Campbell is likely to be binding even though the case was decided on the regular standard.
 Similar injuries had previously occurred in the same area and nothing had been done by the municipality.
 As a result, the trial judge found the municipality to have been willfully blind to the injuries that had already occurred in the park prior to the accident because it put no system in place and had not made any changes to the park.

-Willful blindness equates to knowledge and therefore would likely meet the reckless disregard standard.
+Willful blindness equates to the knowledge and therefore would likely meet the reckless disregard standard.

 Patrick Brown was successful as counsel in a downhill mountain biking case against a prominent venue north of Toronto.
 If you or someone you know has been injured in a mountain biking incident, please contact one of the lawyers at McLeish Orlando.